 Can I visit Iceland without renting a car?

-There are some countries that just beg to be explored on a road trip, and honestly I’m a firm believer that Iceland is one of these.
-You could potentially have a similar travel experience without a car – you’d have to stay in Reykjavík and book several day-trips with local tour companies – but I wouldn’t recommend it, and I also wouldn’t rely on public transportation.
+There are some countries that just beg to be explored on a road trip, and Iceland is one of these.
+You could potentially have a similar travel experience without a car: you’d have to stay in Reykjavík and book several day-trips with local tour companies.
+However, I wouldn’t recommend it, and I also wouldn’t rely on public transportation.

 Iceland in 7 days: is it possible to complete the full Ring Road?

 Technically, yes, it’s possible, but you’d end up spending most of your days driving and have little time for sightseeing.
-In fact, you’d be forced to cancel most of the activities included in this itinerary, and although North Iceland is extremely beautiful, I’m not sure it’s worth the rush!
-In short, for the full Ring Road I’d recommend no less than 12 days.
+You’d be forced to cancel most of the activities included in this itinerary, and although North Iceland is extremely beautiful, I’m not sure it’s worth the rush.
+In short, to complete the classic Ring Road itinerary you’ll need at least 12 days.

 Keep reading:

-10 Reasons Why You Should Visit Iceland ASAP
+10 Reasons Why You Should Visit Iceland (Seriously)

 Otherworldly landscapes.
 Northern lights.
 Incredible wildlife.
-Every person on the planet should try to visit Iceland at least once in their lifetime, and we're here to tell you why. [dssb_sharing_buttons icon_placement="icon" icon_width="fixed" alignment="left"...
+Every traveller on the planet should visit Iceland at least once in their lifetime, and we're here to tell you why. [dssb_sharing_buttons icon_placement="icon" icon_width="fixed" alignment="left"...

 Glacier Hiking and Ice Cave Tours In Iceland: Worth The Hype?

-10 Fun Facts About Iceland That Will Amaze You
+10 Fun Facts About Iceland That Will Make You Giggle

-Are you planning a road trip to Iceland?
-Or just looking to feed your curiosity about the country?
-Check out these 10 fun facts about Iceland that will absolutely amaze you. [dssb_sharing_buttons icon_placement="icon" columns="5" icon_width="fixed" alignment="left"...
+Are you planning a trip to Iceland, or just looking to feed your curiosity about the country?
+Check out these 10 fun facts about Iceland that will amaze you. [dssb_sharing_buttons icon_placement="icon" icon_width="fixed" alignment="left" icon_color="#000000"...

 7 day Iceland itinerary; Iceland in 7 days; Iceland travel guide;